oxygen/CachedPassthroughMirror/README.md

 Writes to the cache and serves the large files at the same time (stream copy).

-The `Content-length` and `Last-modified` headers (from a `HEAD` request to the target server) to determine if the local cache large file is to be invalided.
+The `Content-length` and `Last-modified` headers (from a `HEAD` request to the target server) are used to determine if the cached file is to be invalided.

 So far tested on Windows.
+Should work without issues on all platforms.

-@TODO: write tests, examples, etc.
+@TODO: write tests, examples, CLI endpoint, etc.

 Usage
 =====